Zee Café

-Zee Café also known as Z Café is an Indian pay television channel owned by Zee Entertainment Enterprises.
-The channel mainly syndicates popular American and British television shows to appeal to the English-speaking population of India.
+Zee Cafè (also known as Z Cafè) was an Indian pay television channel owned by Zee Entertainment Enterprises.
+The channel mainly syndicated popular American and British television shows to appeal to the English-speaking population of India.
+Since April 1, 2026, the channel has been broadcasting popular sports tournaments (such as ILT20) in Hindi and is set to rebrand under the Zee Sports portfolio.
+The channel was fully transitioned and replaced with Unite8 Sports 1 (Hindi) on 2 June 2026.